NJU-PCALab/InstanceCap/Inseval/README.md

 ```

 ## 3. Evaluation
-After modifying the files in inseval_singlet. py and inseval_multiple.py to the correct path:
+After modifying the files in inseval_single.py and inseval_multiple.py to the correct path:
 ```bash
 bash run.sh
 ```